origo-map/origo-documentation/README.md

 ## Notes
-The origo-map documentation is based on [Docbox](https://github.com/mapbox/docbox), an open source project from MapBox.
+The Origo documentation is based on [Docbox](https://github.com/mapbox/docbox), an open source project from MapBox.